← Back to blog

 How to recognize progress

-• better internal handoffs instead of more chat history
+• Better internal handoffs instead of more chat history

-• clearer questions in form, chat or phone
+• Clearer questions in form, chat or phone

-• fewer edge cases without an owner
+• Fewer edge cases without an owner

 How to start without theatre